With Whaea Lynda Toki (right) - Wharenui, Unitec

-Creative, academic, diverse, researcher, editor, explorer, published author, trainer, educator, mentor and engaged citizen, specializing in Communication for Development & Social Change, International Development, Media & Journalism Education and Practice, Island Studies, Migrant & Diasporas Oral History, Ethnic and Social Media, with an international background and experience in Asia-Pacific, former Soviet Union, Central & South East Asia, Europe and Oceania regions.
-An open-minded, sensitive, and creative person who values diversity and respects everyone's perspective, keen to explore life from all possible angles...
+Academic, researcher, editor, explorer, published author, trainer, educator, mentor and engaged citizen, specializing in Communication for Development & Social Change, International Development, Media & Journalism Education/Practice, Island Studies, Ethnic, Island & Diaspora Media, Oral History, with an international background and experience in Asia-Pacific, former Soviet Union, Central & South East Asia, Europe and Oceania regions.
+An open-minded, sensitive, and creative person who values diversity and keen to explore life from different angles...

 Research Design & Evaluation

 Communication for development & Social Change Campaign Design & Evaluation